‘Game Of Thrones’ Recap: Major Characters Die, Shocking Theory Proves True

 Dany had Varys executed by burning him with her dragon.
 She then tried to speak with Jon, and worm her way back into his bed.
 However, he refused her, likely because he now knows that she is his aunt.
 She was furious and decided to give the orders to take King’s Landing.

-Before the battle Dany told Tyrion that she had caught his brother, Jaime, trying to head back to King’s Landing to protect Cersei, but that her army had captured him.
+Before the battle, Dany told Tyrion that she had caught his brother, Jaime, trying to head back to King’s Landing to protect Cersei, but that her army had captured him.

-Tyrion worked to set Jaime free, and asked him to talk some sense into Cersei.
-He then told Jamie to have the people in the city to ring the bells as a sign that they had turned their back on Cersei and surrendered to Daenerys.
+Tyrion worked to set Jaime free and asked him to talk some sense into Cersei.
+He then told Jaime to have the people in the city ring the bells as a sign that they had turned their back on Cersei and surrendered to Daenerys.

 Dany’s army readied and waited for her to give the signal.
 She started by flying over the iron fleet with her dragon and destroying all of Euron’s ships.

-Later, the army breached the walls and and began to fight Cersei’s men with ease.
+Later, the army breached the walls and began to fight Cersei’s men with ease.
 The men eventually surrendered and the bells began to ring.

 However, Dany still sitting on her dragon got a wild look in her eyes and began to burn the city to the ground.
 Screams of all the women, children, and innocent people inside the walls began to ring out.
-Thousands were killed by Daenerys’ rampage as Jon, Tryion, and Davos watched in horror.
+Thousands were killed by Daenerys’ rampage as Jon, Tyrion, and Davos watched in horror.

 Dany’s decision to burn the city and kill the innocent people seems to prove the shocking fan theory that the queen would go mad like her father.

-Jaime struggled to find Cersei, and met Euron in the process.
-The pair fought with Jaime killing Euron.
-When Jaime finally found Cersei they did they didn’t fair any better.
+Jaime struggled to find Cersei and met Euron in the process.
+The pair fought, with Jaime killing Euron.
+When Jaime finally found Cersei, they didn’t fare any better.
 Their escape hatch had been blocked by rubble, and the brother and sister, who were also lovers, died in each other’s arms as the city crumbled on top of them.

 Meanwhile, The Hound and his brother, The Mountain, finally came face to face.
 The siblings engaged in a brutal battle before finally killing one another in the much anticipated “Cleganebowl.”